Sachagobeyn/SDMIT/README.md

 Python scripts to develop and optimise a filter-based species distribution model

 © 2016, Sacha Gobeyn (sacha.gobeyn@ugent.be or sachagobeyn@gmail.com).
-Licensed under CC BY 4.0 Creative Commons.

 Details: Script can be run from a (I)python editor or command line.
 Designed for batch simulations